bevyengine/bevy-website/content/learn/book/migration-guides/0.7-0.8/_index.md

 You can no longer use `.system()`.
 It was deprecated in 0.7.0.
 You can just remove the method call.

+If you needed this for tests purposes, you can use `bevy_ecs::system::assert_is_system` instead.

 ### [Change gamepad.rs tuples to normal structs](https://github.com/bevyengine/bevy/pull/4519)

 The `Gamepad`, `GamepadButton`, `GamepadAxis`, `GamepadEvent` and `GamepadEventRaw` types are now normal structs instead of tuple structs and have a new() function.
 To migrate change every instantiation to use the `new()` function instead and use the appropriate field names instead of .0 and .1.